RAIN SCREEN HARDWOOD SIDING TYPES

 One you decide which exterior walls you will install rainscreen siding on, simply measure the wall area.
 Multiply your wall height times your length to calculate your overall square footage.
 Then deduct the square footage of windows and doors (where you will not be using siding).
 Then add a waste factor for trimming and cutting your rainscreen siding to fit.

-Typical Example of How to Measure Your project for Wood Siding:
+Typical Example of How to Measure Your Project for Wood Siding:

 Measure |